-Sunbathers who want to relax on beaches can read this guide by Kids in Barcelona to find out where the best spots are.
+Sunbathers who want to relax on beaches and top up their tan can find out below where the best spots are.

 Barcelona offers a vast stretch of coastline that comes as a surprise to some first-time visitors.
-From Barceloneta and the Marina of Port Vell to the Diagonal Mar area the beaches run virtually uninterrupted.
+From Barceloneta to Nova Icària and Bogatell, the beaches here run virtually uninterrupted.

 For a choice of restaurants and bars, head into the Port Vell Marina area in Barceloneta or to the Port Olimpic area where you can take the steps down by the bronze fish statue for beach front dining or further along past the towers to the Marina area for a range of seafood and other restaurants.

-An additional perk of the city beaches is the lending service provided by the Centre de la Platja at the beach front near Hospital del Mar (3 July – 30 September).
-The centre offers kite flying courses and boat trips, lends out spades, buckets, petanque sets and other beach equipment that you may have left at home.
+An additional perk of the city beaches is the lending service provided by the Centre de la Platja at the beach front opposite Hospital del Mar (3 April – 30 September).
+The centre offers kite flying courses and boat trips, lends out buckets and spades, games and other beach equipment that you may have left at home.

-You can typically enjoy the Barcelona beaches from March to October.
-You may even see sunbathers as last as November.
+You can typically enjoy the Barcelona beaches from March to October and you may even see sunbathers there as late as November.

 Mar Bella Beach

-The 500-metres-long-beach takes you even further to the east of the city’s coastline.
+The 500m long beach takes you even further to the east of the city’s coastline.
 A younger more beautiful crowd of bathers tend to congregate here and a designated nudist beach is partially hidden from view.

 Nova Mar Bella Beach

-This is the beach furthest east on the Barcelona coastline and is close to the city’s Diagonal Mar shopping centre and the Barcelona Forum.
+This beach is one of the most northerly on the Barcelona coastline and is close to the city’s Diagonal Mar shopping centre and the Barcelona Forum.
 It is possibly the quietest beach as it is located near the residential district of Diagonal Mar.

-Metro: Selva de Mar or El Maresme(both a few blocks up from the beach)
+Metro: Selva de Mar or El Maresme, L4

 Parc Forum Bathing Area